section-engineering-education/engineering-education/articles/support-vector-machines/index.md

 In novelty detection, the training data doesn't have outliers but we try to detect outliers from incoming data.

 ### One-class svm
-The One-Class SVM introduced by Schölkopf et al. It is a support vector machine technique used to detect strange occurring events.
-It treats the normal events as one class separating them from the outliers.
+One-Class SVM was introduced by Schölkopf et al. It is a support vector machine technique used to detect strange occurring events.
+It works by treating the normal events as one class separating them from the outliers.

 `kernel`    Specifies the kernel type to be employed in the algorithm it takes the following values: `‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’, ‘precomputed’, ’rbf’`.

 `degree`  It is only applicable for the case of polynomial kernel function (`‘poly’`).

-`gamma` specifies the Kernel coefficient for `‘rbf’`, `‘poly’` and `‘sigmoid’` it takes the following values `‘scale’, ‘auto’ or float,’scale’`.
+`gamma` Specifies the weights given to the kernels `‘rbf’`, `‘poly’` and `‘sigmoid’` it takes the following values `‘scale’, ‘auto’ or float,’scale’`.

-`max_iter`  It is used to limit the number of iterations within solver, or -1 for no limit.
+`max_iter`  It is used to specify the number of iterations for the cost function, or setting it to -1 for limit limitless iterations.

 ### Attributes